Mefistophell/google-drive-download/README.md

 ## Purpose

-`google-drive-dwn` is asimple way to download a shared file from Google Drive.
+`google-drive-dwn` is a simple way to download a shared file from Google Drive.

 The module can perform: